 Leading lines not only help bring a viewer’s attention to your subject but can also add depth to an image and lead your viewer's eye through a frame, helping tell a story.
 I like to look for elements like pathways, human-made and naturally occurring, shorelines, logs, tree branches and anything that helps lead my eye towards my subject in a fun and creative way.

 I hope you’ll enjoy incorporating some of these compositional techniques into your outdoor images!
-Part 2 of this mini-series on outdoor composition is on its way next week, so be sure to keep an eye out for that!
+You can find Part 2 of this series on composition, with more great tips, here.

 Fill in the form below and receive new blog posts straight to your inbox!
 No searching!
 FREE photography tips made available to you so you can learn on the go!